j-maas/recipe-box/README.md

 - Overview
   - [ ] Filter recipes.
 - Recipe
-  - [ ] Indicate how many ingredients there are in ingredient heading (before opening the list).
+  - [x] Indicate how many ingredients there are in ingredient heading.
   - [ ] Switch for showing/hiding quantities in description.
 This is helpful when assembling ingredients while cooking.
   - [ ] Highlight occurrences of ingredients on hover.
   - [ ] Allow setting portions.